 Associate Professor, Economics and Business

-Department Head and Professor, Chemical and Biological Engineering
+Associate Professor, Coors Developmental Chair, Chemical and Biological Engineering

 Professor, Geophysics, Director, Reservoir Characterization Project